bethesirius/ChosunTruck/README.md

 ## How To Run It
 ### Windows

+#### Dependencies
-OS: Windows 7 64bits
+- OS: Windows 7 64bits

-IDE: Visual Studio 2015
+- IDE: Visual Studio 2015

-OpenCV version: 3.0
+- OpenCV version: 3.0

-### Required to allow input to work in Windows:
+#### Required to allow input to work in Windows:
+Note: Input is not currently working correctly.

-**Go to C:\Users\YOURUSERNAME\Documents\Euro Truck Simulator 2\profiles and edit controls.sii from di8.keyboard/fusion.mouse to sys.keyboard/sys.mouse.** (thanks Komat!)
+- **Go to C:\Users\YOURUSERNAME\Documents\Euro Truck Simulator 2\profiles and edit controls.sii from di8.keyboard/fusion.mouse to sys.keyboard/sys.mouse.** (thanks Komat!)

 #### Then:
 - Open the visual studio project and build it.
 - Run ETS2 in windowed mode and set resolution to 1024 * 768.(It will work properly with 1920 * 1080 screen resolution and 1024 * 768 window mode ETS2.)

 ### Linux
-OS: Ubuntu 16.04 LTS

 #### Dependencies
+- OS: Ubuntu 16.04 LTS

-OpenCV version: 3.1
+- OpenCV version: 3.1

-(Optional) Tensorflow version: 0.12.1
+- (Optional) Tensorflow version: 0.12.1

-- Build the source code with below command (in linux directory).
+### Build the source code with the following command (inside the linux directory).
 ```
 make
 ```

-- Run ETS2 in windowed mode and set resolution to 1024 * 768.
-(It will work properly with 1920 * 1080 screen resolution and 1024 * 768 window mode ETS2)
+- Run ETS2 in windowed mode and set its resolution to 1024 * 768.
+(It will work properly with 1920 * 1080 screen resolution and 1024 * 768 windowed mode ETS2)
-- It cannot find the ETS2 window automatically, you should move the ETS2 window to right-down corner to fix this.
+- It cannot find the ETS2 window automatically, move the ETS2 window to the right-down corner to fix this.
 - In ETS2 Options, set controls to`Keyboard + Mouse Steering`, `left click` to acclerate, and `right click` to brake.
 - Go to a highway and set truck's speed to 40~60km/h.
 (I recommend you turn on cruise mode to set the speed easily)
-- When you want to enable the car detection mode, add an option -D or --Car_Detection.
 - Run this program!

+#### To enable car detection mode, add an option -D or --Car_Detection.
 ```
 ./ChosunTruck [-D|--Car_Detection]
 ```